reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

 * Context lets a Component provide some information to the entire tree below it.
 * To pass context:
   1. Create and export it with `export const MyContext = createContext(defaultValue)`.
-  2. Pass it to the `useContext(MyContext)` Hook to read it in any child component, no matter how deep.
+  2. Pass it to the `useContext(MyContext)` Hook to read it in any child Component, no matter how deep.
   3. Wrap children into `<MyContext.Provider value={...}>` to provide it from a parent.
 * Context passes through any Components in the middle.
 * Context lets you write Components that "adapt to their surroundings".